Winipedia/pyrig/README.md

 **pyrig** is a Python development toolkit that helps you **rig up** your Python projects by standardizing project configurations and automating testing workflows.
 It eliminates boilerplate setup work by providing opinionated, best-practice configurations for linting, type checking, testing, and CI/CD—allowing you to focus on writing code instead of configuring tools.

-Built for Python 3.12+ projects using Poetry and GitHub, pyrig automatically generates project structure, creates test skeletons that mirror your source code, and maintains configuration files for tools like ruff, mypy, pytest, and pre-commit hooks.
+Built for Python 3.12+ projects using uv and GitHub, pyrig automatically generates project structure, creates test skeletons that mirror your source code, and maintains configuration files for tools like ruff, mypy, pytest, and pre-commit hooks.

 ---